njlauersdorf/ABPs/README.md

 > Agent pid #####

 where ##### is some combination of integers.
+Depending on your environment, you may need to use a different command.
+For example, you may need to use root access by running sudo -s -H before starting the ssh-agent, or you may need to use exec ssh-agent bash or exec ssh-agent zsh to run the ssh-agent.

-Next, generate an ssh key with either of the following command while replacing your_email@example.com with the email you used for your Github profile:
+Next, generate an ssh key with either of the following command while replacing your_email@example.com held within the quotations (do not remove quotation marks!) with the email you used for your Github profile.
+The former command is intended for non-legacy systems (i.e. macOS Monterrey):

 ```
 $ ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

+If you are using a non-legacy system (i.e. macOS Monterrey), you will see the following output:

+> Generating public/private ed25519 key pair.

 If you are using a legacy system that doesn't support the Ed25519 algorithm you will get an output that reads: